I have a confession: I hate the term “business development.”

 Early stage startups (pre-seed, seed, Series A)

 At the youngest of startups, the greatest opportunity to create long-term value is by finding customers to validate product-market fit.
-There won’t be a business in a few years if an early-startup cannot find traction within a few months, so value that is “long-term” to early-stage companies may actually be realizable in a relatively short-term period.
+There won’t be a business in a few years if an early stage startup cannot find traction within a few months, so value that is “long-term” to early stage companies may actually be realizable in a relatively short-term period.
 Getting customers, users, or early adopters on board to validate the need for a product helps confirm (or dispel) whether the business has a solid base on which to build a future.
 Accordingly, the role of business development in a very early stage startup is often focused at the intersection of sales and product development.

 “Business development” in an early-stage company is focused on establishing a firm footing that will allow a product to become a company.
 By helping to fund the continued existence of the business, business development at early-stage startups is fundamentally about creating long-term value to the organization.